 The sponsor will record and maintain records pertaining to the administration of the apprenticeship program and make them available to the WSATC or Department upon request.
-Records required by WAC 296-05-400 through 455 (see Part D of chapter 296-05 WAC) will be maintained for five (5) years; all other records will be maintained for three (3) years.
+Records required by WAC 296-05-100 will be maintained for five (5) years; all other records will be maintained for three (3) years.
 Apprenticeship sponsors will submit required forms/reports to the Department of Labor and Industries through one of the two prescribed methods below: